backdrop-contrib/on_the_web/README.txt

 Support
 -------
-Please use the issue queue to report bugs or ask for support: https://drupal.org/project/issues/on_the_web
+Please use the issue queue to report bugs or request support: https://drupal.org/project/issues/on_the_web